 Push until your form is about to break down and call it there.

-For movements where you have a ton of stability and it’s safe to spot or use the safeties, such as pull-downs, chest supported rows, Incline dumbbell Bench or various others, train to failure.
+For movements where you have a ton of stability, it’s safe to spot or use the safeties, such as pull-downs, chest supported rows, Incline dumbbell bench, or various others, train to failure.